 - 1.1 The information provided in this document outlines the terms and conditions that exist between Heart of Worcestershire College ('the College') and applicants to our Higher Education courses of study. - 1.2 When an Applicant ('applicant') accepts an offer to study a higher education course at the College, a binding contract ('the contract') is formed between the College and the applicant.
 This contract forms the basis of our relationship to you, the applicant. - 1.3 This document is to be read in conjunction with other College policies and procedures.

-These are found on the College website (www.howcollege.ac.uk).
-Please take the time to read these carefully, as they, together with this document, your offer letter, and the course documentation form the contract between you, the applicant, and the College.
-Please also read carefully the Course Handbook which will be given to you at the start of your course. - 1.4 Some courses may require you to agree to the terms and conditions of a professional body.
-Details of these requirements will be explained to you during the course.
+These can be found on the College website (www.howcollege.ac.uk).
+Please take the time to read these carefully, as they, together with this document, your offer letter, and the course documentation form the contract between you, the applicant, and the College. - 1.4 Some courses may require you to agree to the terms and conditions of a professional body.